-With Easter just around the corner, now it is the perfect time to play with these free printable Easter Play Dough Mats.
+With Easter just around the corner, now is the perfect time to play with these free printable Easter Play Dough Mats.

-These fun printables are perfect for toddlers and preschoolers who want to play, but also need to develop their fine motor skills.
+These fun printables are perfect for toddlers and preschoolers who want to play and need to develop their fine motor skills.

-Fine motor skills involve the use of the small muscles controlling the hands and fingers.
-Working with play dough strengthens those hand muscles, which will be crucial for writing, drawing, buttoning, grasping small objects, eating, and more.
+Fine motor skills involve the use of small muscles controlling the hands and fingers.
+Working with playdough strengthens those hand muscles, which will be crucial for writing, drawing, buttoning, grasping small objects, eating, and more.

-Below, I share with you specific activities that can be done with playdough along with these Easter mats to improve fine motor skills.
+Down below, I share with you specific activities that can be done with playdough and these Easter mats to improve fine motor skills.